bstanasiuk/bstanasiuk.github.io/_pages/home.md

 </video>
 </div>

 Samurai Showdown is a PvP stealth game.
 Use your surrounding to your advantage and try to stab your opponent before he does it first.
-The game took 14th place at Sensei Game Jam in 2018.
+The game placed 14th at Sensei Game Jam in 2018.
 The theme of the gam was <i>darkness is your ally</i>.

 <b>Meet the team:</b>
 <br>Michał Dunat - programming